Mets snap 5-game skid with 5-3 win over Nationals

 UP NEXT

 Nationals: RHP Erick Fedde (0-0, 3.38 ERA) is scheduled to make his first start of the season Tuesday night after five relief appearances.
-Fedde will pitch in place of injured starter Aníbal Sánchez.
+Fedde will pitch in place of injured Aníbal Sánchez.

 Mets: Zack Wheeler (3-3, 4.85) tries to rebound from a 7-6 loss in Washington last Thursday, when he gave up a career-high 11 hits over six innings.
 Wheeler is 4-10 with a 5.27 ERA in 16 starts against the Nationals, including 0-2 with a 9.77 ERA in three outings this year.